-Making WordPress Backup to your Google Drive account may mean that you are choosing convenience over efficiency and security.
+Making complete WordPress Backup to your Google Drive account may mean that you are choosing convenience over efficiency and security.
 Here’s why.

 Uploading WordPress Backups to Google Drive

 Google Drive presents a convenient option.
-To begin with it is accessed with your Google account.
+To begin with, it is accessed with your Google account.
 No multiple logins.
 Added to this 15 GB of storage space is free to users.

 However, the very same advantages have another face when viewed from the perspective of control, efficiency, and security.

-WordPress Restores from Google Drive
+Restore Backups from Google Drive

 Restoring individual files has its benefits.
-Large sites take time to restore.
+Large WordPress sites take time to restore.
 This means more downtime.
-In other cases your hosting service may limit the time for each action.
-This is true of most cases, and in such cases your website may have to be manually restored.
+In other cases, your WordPress hosting companies may limit the time for each action.
+This is true of most cases, and in such cases, your website may have to be manually restored.
 This is not a burden your business needs.

 No Backup Descriptions

-Now let us say that you are following good login practices, using smart passphrases, and following the basic security practices well.
+Now let us say that you are following good login practices, using smart passphrases, and following the basic WordPress security practices well.
 You also don’t mind making manual restores.
-In such a case you may be okay with a plugin which uploads your WordPress backups to your Google Drive account.
-While this not advisable from a security standpoint, you may still have to contend with another issue– backup descriptions.
+In such a case you may be okay with a plugin which uploads your WordPress backups to your account.
+While this is not advisable from a security standpoint, you may still have to contend with another issue– backup descriptions.